Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02-eid.md

 # [PowerShell](#tab/PowerShell)

-Running the command to create the new EID groups requires the New-AzADGroup cmdlet.
+Running the command to create the new Microsoft Entra groups requires the New-AzADGroup cmdlet.
 More details can be found [here](https://learn.microsoft.com/powershell/azure/install-az-ps).

 Install New-AzADGroup cmdlet